percona/k8spsmdb-docs/docs/scaling.md

     AllowVolumeExpansion: true
     ```

-The Operator versions 1.16.0 and higher will automatically expand such storage
-for you when you change the
+You can enable automated scaling with the [enableVolumeExpansion](operator.md#enablevolumeexpansion) Custom Resource option (turned off by default).
+When enabled, the Operator will automatically expand such storage for you when you change the
 `replsets.<NAME>.volumeSpec.persistentVolumeClaim.resources.requests.storage`
 and/or `configsvrReplSet.volumeSpec.persistentVolumeClaim.resources.requests.storage`
 options in the Custom Resource.